 Studying/reading job advertisements may be considered as a passive job search method as it does not entail a contact with a prospective job/business opportunity.
 As a consequence, those who only read job advertisements could be excluded from labour underutilization measures.
 This question ensures that those who report studying/reading job advertisements as their main method of job search can still be identified as having undertaken active job search.
 Only asked of those who reported reading or studying advertisements as their main activity to search for a job or start a business.

 Q05 What else did (you/NAME) do?

+APPLY TO PROSPECTIVE EMPLOYERS

+PLACE OR ANSWER JOB ADVERTISEMENTS

+POST/UPDATE RESUME ON PROFESSIONAL/SOCIAL NETWORKING SITES ONLINE

+REGISTER WITH [PUBLIC EMPLOYMENT CENTER]

+REGISTER WITH PRIVATE EMPLOYMENT CENTER

+TAKE A TEST OR INTERVIEW

+SEEK HELP FROM RELATIVES, FRIENDS, OTHERS

+CHECK AT FACTORIES, WORK SITES

+WAIT ON THE STREET TO BE RECRUITED

+SEEK FINANCIAL HELP TO START A BUSINESS

+LOOK FOR LAND, BUILDING, EQUIPMENT, MATERIALS TO START A BUSINESS

+APPLY FOR PERMIT OR LICENSE TO START A BUSINESS

+OTHER (SPECIFY):____________

 Q06 For how long (have/has) (you/NAME) been without work and trying to find a paid job or start a business?